16 Mar 22 | 15:49:43

 Traits: Wise, articulate, but occasionally cold and self-absorbed.

-Examples of Sages: The Mayo Clinic, Google, BBC, Yoda.
+Examples of Sages: The Mayo Clinic, Google, BBC, Yoda and Podymos.

 Often sports brands take on the Hero archetype as they want to encourage people to push themselves to achieve bigger and better things.
 They often feature strong colours and bold shapes, as they want to challenge you and inspire achievement.